Thermae Bath Spa Review

 Image Credit: Dave Saunders & Thermae Bath Spa

-After changing into our robes and slippers we used the very white staircase to walk to the Minerva Bath.
-I wanted to giggle on the steps as the experience is quite bizarre!
+After changing into our robes and slippers, we followed the very white staircases to the Minerva Bath.
+I wanted to giggle walking up because the whole thing felt quite surreal.

-As soon as we entered the water we were so impressed.
-It was so warm!
-I must have said to Ben at least ten times ‘why don’t they make all swimming pools this warm?’
+As soon as we entered the water, we were so impressed.
+It was wonderfully warm!
+I must have said to Ben ten times, “Why don’t they make all swimming pools this warm?”

-The Minerva Bath has a lazy river which was great fun!
-Grab a float, lie back and let the jets move you along – super relaxing.
-We spent a lot of our time just bobbing about in here enjoying the warmness.
+The Minerva Bath has a lazy river, which was great fun.
+You can grab a float, lie back, and let the jets carry you around — super relaxing.
+We spent a lot of time just drifting around, enjoying the warmth.

 Our First Time at Bath Thermae Spa by Lylia Rose UK Lifestyle Blog (1)